Job Opportunities

 Salary/Wage/Benefits

-WPL offers a casual work environment, support for professional development, optional OMERS pension and your birthday off with pay!
+OMERS pension provided.
+WPL offers a casual work environment, support for professional development and your birthday off with pay!

 How to Apply

-To apply, please submit your cover letter and resume by February 21, 2025 at 4:00 p.m. by using the online application form.
+To apply, please submit your cover letter and resume by March 25, 2024 at 4:00 p.m. through the online application form.

 Apply Now